LloydBanner/AdventOfCode2024/Day1/day1.md

+Today was a good challenge to get started with rust although I think I may have imported quite a few includes that weren't needed.

 Below I have copied the challenge for the day from the Advent of Code website

 ### Day 1: Historian Hysteria